Skylanders: Giants: 3DS Starter Pack

 The 3DS Starter Pack contains the portal, 3DS game card, and a Punch Pop Fizz figure instead of Jet-Vac.

 Development

 It was shown at E3 2012.

 Reception

 Skylanders: Giants received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Nintendo 3DS version received "mixed or average" reviews.
+However, the reviews in general were slightly lower than that of the previous game, especially for the Nintendo 3DS version, which received the lowest Metacritic score in the series.

 IGN gave the game an 8 out of 10 score, calling it a "...a more polished but by-the-numbers sequel that’s really fun to play".
 PlayStation Lifestyle, however, gave the game a lower score with a 70/100, saying, "The reality is that Skylanders: Giants is age-appropriate fun that harkens back to the delight you had collecting Pokémon cards or mashing your way through a dungeon crawler.
 If you've got little ones, then you already know the verdict here."

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Skylanders: Giants with "Family Game of the Year".

 Sales

 Skylanders: Giants generated over $195 million in U.S. sales in 2012.
 In the first two weeks of sales, 500,000 Starter Packs and Portal Owner Packs were sold in the U.S. and Europe.
 A few months after its release, Activision reported that they had generated a billion dollars in sales for the franchise overall, just 15 months after the first game.